Optimal Kron-based Reduction of Networks (Opti-KRON) for Three-phase Distribution Feeders: Simulation and Results

 This subsection compares the performance of the MILP and exhaustive-search formulations.
 Table~\ref{tab:q_effect} summarizes the effect of the reduction limit $q$ on the MILP-based reduction applied to the 100-node sub-feeders of A and B for $\bar{E}=0.001$.

-Across each test feeders, the achieved reduction levels and voltage errors ($ 0.001$ p.u.) are almost identical, which emphasize that increasing $q$ provides no meaningful gain in accuracy or reduction capability.
+Across each test feeder, the reduction levels and voltage errors ($ 0.001$ p.u.) are almost identical, which emphasizes that increasing $q$ provides no meaningful gain in accuracy or reduction capability.
 On the other hand, small variations in SMICE suggest that larger $q$ values may slightly increase intra-cluster error due to reduced exploration of feasible assignments in each iteration.
-The remainder of the analysis, therefore focuses exclusively on $q=1$, which provides minimal computational burden.
+The remainder of the analysis therefore focuses exclusively on $q=1$, which provides minimal computational burden.

 Figure~\ref{fig: 100node_comparison} compares the MILP-based and exhaustive search formulations on the 100-node sub-feeders.
-The MILP formulation relies on decomposition to rectangular coordinate for complex variables and its accuracy degrades.
+The MILP formulation relies on decomposition into rectangular coordinates for complex variables, which degrades the accuracy.
 The exhaustive search, by operating directly on complex values, achieves lower voltage errors and allows higher reduction levels.
 In early iterations, the error surface is typically flat, meaning many candidate reductions yield negligible voltage error.
 For example, in the first iteration of Opti-KRON for network A, there are 32 distinct reductions whose effects on the objective function are nearly indistinguishable ($<10^{-6}$).
-This flatness allows the optimizer to select among multiple feasible reductions with similar accuracy, which alters the adjacency matrix across iterations and can lead to different reduced networks.
+This flatness allows the optimizer to select among multiple feasible reductions with similar accuracy, which alters the adjacency matrix across iterations and can lead to different reductions.
+The MILP formulation serves as a methodological baseline.
+However, its combinatorial complexity limits scalability to large three-phase feeders.
+For larger feeders, we therefore rely on the exhaustive-search approach, which scales significantly better in practice.